 In this article, we will explain why the FIDO Alliance was formed, what a FIDO passkey is, and how it became the solution for faster, safer authentication.

-FIDO (Fast IDentity Online) Alliance is an open industry association formed in 2012 by a group of tech companies, with the aim of improving the way users authenticate themselves online and reduce the reliance on passwords.
+FIDO (Fast IDentity Online) Alliance is an open industry association formed in 2012 by a group of tech companies, aiming to improve the way users authenticate themselves online and reduce the reliance on passwords.
 They recognized the vulnerabilities of passwords and wanted to find ways to make it more simple and safe.

 The Alliance developed and evolved new passwordless authentication specifications to make passwords obsolete, specifically, three key protocols